 That said, even though use cases are a bit dated, they can provide much-needed context surrounding how a system is used.
 They describe how a user interacts with a system, answering many questions in advance to help manage complicated processes.
 Plus, it wouldn’t be very agile to discount a solution simply because you haven’t tried it before. 😉

 We’re passionate about building tools that help agile teams work better together.
-Easy Agile User Story Maps for Jira is designed to help product owners and development teams bring value to customers fast and frequently.
-With our user story mapping tool, you can plan core user activities, order stories by priority, manage epics inside the story map, edit story summaries, and more.
+Easy Agile TeamRhythm is designed to help product owners and development teams bring value to customers fast and frequently.
+Supporting user story mapping, backlog refinement, sprint planning, and team retrospectives, you can plan and manage your work right from the user story map, then come together as a team to share actionable insights that will help you work better together each time.